 NBA standings: The 2020-21 NBA season has finished, and the NBA standings look quite different due to the shortened 72-game schedule.
 That in essence eliminated the possibility of franchises setting new marks at least for single-season wins this year, but the 82-game slate will be back next season for more history to be made.

-Winning over the course of an 82-game regular season as a team takes hard work, chemistry, skill and a little bit of luck.
+Winning over the course of a lengthy regular season as a team takes hard work, chemistry, skill and a little bit of luck.
 Every team will have its peaks and valleys in the name of winning an NBA championship.
-It will be especially true this upcoming season, with some teams coming off deep playoff runs and others have not played since March.

 NBA standings: Every team’s best win-loss regular-season record